Walserweg

 Description

-The trail begins in the village of San Bernardino.
-In 1270 the first settlers crossed the pass of the same name from the Valais and settled in Rheinwald.
-The impressive houses in Hinterrhein, Nufenen and Splügen are a reminder of the days of trading with mule-trains.
-The Splügenpass, the Safierberg, Passo del S. Bernardino and the Valserberg were important north-south links.
-The route leads through historic cultivated landscapes and typical scattered Walser settlements.
-Hiking time for each stage is between 4.5 and 7 hours.
-But there is plenty of time to enjoy and explore the beautiful landscape.
-Alpine crossings link the high valleys, along the way the hiker meets clear mountain lakes and high, protected moorlands.
-The route leads through species-rich Alpine meadows and shady stone pine and larch forests.
-These impressive natural environments alternate with evidence of Walser pastures and mountain farming.
-Typical slanted wooden fences, Walser houses burned brown by the sun, log-cabin-style barns and regional building variations such as steeply-pitched roofs in Vals and wood-shingle roofs in the Safiental valley add to the appeal of this long-distance trail.
+The path begins in the village of San Bernardino.
+Around 1270, the first settlers from Valais came over the pass of the same name and settled in Rheinwald.
+In Hinterrhein, Nufenen and Splügen, the mighty houses still remind today of the time of the muleteers, as the Splügen Pass, the Safierberg, as well as the Passo del S. Bernardino and the Valserberg were important north–south connections.
+The route leads through historically grown cultural landscapes and typical Walser scattered settlements.
+The hiking time per stage is between 4 and 7 hours.
+There is enough time to enjoy and discover the beautiful landscape.
+Alpine transitions connect the high valleys, along the path you will encounter fresh mountain lakes and protected raised bogs, it goes through species-rich alpine meadows and shady Swiss stone pine and larch forests.
+These impressive natural spaces alternate with witnesses of Walser pasture and alpine farming.
+Typical slanting wooden fences, Walser houses blackened by the sun, log stables and regional architectural differences, such as stone roofs in Vals or wooden shingle roofs in the Safiental, create the charm of this long-distance hiking trail.

 Directions